samskivert/website/blog/pending/road-to-rsp.md

 functions and the result is used to update some other piece of state.
 Pure functions can of course call other pure functions in the course of their computation.

-Pure functions place the most significant requirement on the "host" language: that it have no global mutable state (or that the programmer be disciplined enough not to use it).
-Within a pure function, mutable state is perfectly acceptable.
-One could program in RSP-style in C, and within a function mutate stack variables to one's heart's content.
-Because there is no global state, and one cannot access the reactive state except by being passed an immutable snapshot of its current value as an argument to the function, there is no risk of accidentally introducing side effects.
-In a garbage collected host language, it is even safe to heap allocate data and make use of it during your pure computation, as it will either be garbage collected when the computation is complete, or become part of the function's (immutable) return value.
+Pure functions place the most significant restriction on the host language: that it have no global mutable state (or the most significant demand on programmer discipline: don't use global mutable state).
+Note however, that inside a pure function, mutable state is perfectly acceptable.
+As long as there are no observable side effects, you can use whatever approach you like in your pure functions.
+Write 'em in assembly if you like.

+You don't have to worry about concurrency when writing your pure functions; that happens at a higher level.
+In a garbage collected host language, it is even reasonable to heap allocate data and make use of it during your pure computation, as it will either be garbage collected when the computation is complete, or become part of the function's (immutable) return value.

-I'll discuss in a later blog post how I think that this "pure computations on snapshots of mutable state" approach in combination with *systems* will enable an actor-like concurrent programming model that is easy to reason about and requires nearly no effort from the programmer.
+Because you can program "close to the metal" inside your pure functions, I suspect that RSP will be acceptably performant overall.
+One can choose the manner in which a program's state is modeled such that transformations to that state happen at sufficiently coarse granularity that most of the work is going on in pure function calls, and you're not reactively updating individual elements of a ten million element array.
+That of course places some burden on the programmer to structure their state appropriately, but every programming style comes with modeling burdens.
+Time will tell if RSP's are too onerous, but I'm not too worried.

 ### Behaviors and fittings